Rural Public Health Agencies

 - Reaccreditation

 PHAB accreditation has a five tier graduated fee schedule based on the size of the population the public health department serves.
 Public health departments serving populations of 100,000 persons or fewer are classified as Category 1.
-As the population served by the public health department increases, so does the fee schedule.
+As the population served by the public health department increases, so does the fee.
 The cost of accreditation can be prohibitive or raise concerns for rural public health departments.
 PHAB can work with local public health departments to create an individualized payment plan.

 It's Possible: Voluntary Accreditation for Rural Public Health Departments, a 2019 Rural Monitor article, describes the public health department accreditation process and provides tips and suggestions for rural public health departments seeking accreditation.
 Another 2019 Rural Monitor article, Understanding Rural Health Departments: Do They Have Unique Accreditation Needs?, discusses factors such as governance and organizational size that influence the ability of rural local health departments to achieve voluntary accreditation.